 - Prepare the Strawberries:

-- While the sauce is cooling, wash, drain, and slice approximately 1 - 1 ½ pounds of strawberries.
+- While the sauce is cooling, stem, wash, drain, and slice approximately 1 - 1 ½ pounds of strawberries.

 - Combine and Chill: